 What’s that image?
 A black hole.
 According to Wikipedia, a black hole is a region of spacetime exhibiting such strong gravitational effects that nothing—not even particles and electromagnetic radiation such as light—can escape from inside it.
 I also think it is the final resting place of artificially intelligent Claire v1.

 This wasn’t the first, but it was the biggest of the mistakes to avoid setting up a blog.

 Did you know that things could get deleted from the internet?
 I didn’t.

-Well, actually I guess I did, but I never thought it would happen to me.
+Well, I guess I did, but I never thought it would happen to me.

-What did you do when you realised your personal blog was gone?
+What did you do when you realized your blog was gone?

 Step 1: Denial

 As discussed in my previous post, I had set up a package with Fasthosts that included all these different add-ins, databases, and other stuff I didn’t fully understand.

 Of course, everything would be backed up.
 I casually contacted Fasthosts support and went to bed, assuming it would all be back in the morning.